radian-software/straight.el/README.md

 variable `straight-disable-autoloads` to effect this change on all recipes which do not explicitly specify a `:no-autoloads` attribute.

+#### Customizing how packages are made available

+By setting the variable `straight-cache-autoloads` to a non-nil value, you can cause `straight.el` to cache the autoloads of all used packages in a single file on disk, and load them from there instead of from the individual package files if they are still up to date.
+This reduces the number of disk IO operations during startup from O(number of packages) to O(1), so it should improve performance.
+No other configuration should be necessary to make this work; however, you may wish to call [`straight-prune-build`][interactive-usage] occasionally, since otherwise this cache file may grow quite large over time.

 ### The recipe format

 The general format for a `straight.el` recipe is: